FAIR-INNOVATION/FAIR-documentation/source/AIRLab/airlab_user_interface.rst

 Click “+” “-” or set the joint space position to realize the joint space movement of the robot 3D model, press and hold for 0.6s to trigger the movement, and release or Press and hold 0.6s to trigger the movement, and release or stop the movement in place.

 .. note::
-    you can set the step length by modifying the moving step length and rotating step length
+    You can set the step length by modifying the moving step length and rotating step length

 .. figure:: airlab_pictures/026.png
     :width: 3in